HydroProtocol/ethereum-tx-sender/README.md

 1.  **Build and start ethereum-launch**

-        docker-compose pull && docker-compose up -d
+        docker-compose -f configs/docker-compose.yaml pull && docker-compose -f configs/docker-compose.yaml up -d

     This step may takes a few minutes.
     When complete, it will start all necessary services.

-    It will use ports `3000`, `6379` and `8545` on your computer.
+    It will use ports `3000`, `5432` and `8545` on your computer.
 Please make sure theses ports are available.

 1.  **Check out your ethereum-tx-sender**